neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-the-future.md

 ### Open Source

-This is absolutely fundamental and non-negotiable.
+This is absolutely crucial.
 The core of the solution must be open-source.
 Period.
 Every line of code needs to be available for all stakeholders--media, elected officials, election attorneys, security analysts, and most importantly voters--to have confidence in the security and integrity of the software and therefore in the outcomes of elections.